OpenGATE/Gate/brachytherapy/readme.txt

 - output-Dose.mhd is the absolute dose distribution map
 - output-Dose-Squared.mhd is the squared dose map
 - output-Dose-Uncertainty.mhd is dose uncertainty map

+* Visualisation
+You can use vv : vv data/ct-2mm.mhd --fusion output/output-Edep.mhd